mukilane/100-days-of-code/r1-log.md

 ### R1D2
 Built an arduino sketch + python script to trigger a webhook on the press of a button using serial communication.

+### R1D3
+Built a simple interface for displaying the orientation of the Accelerometer ADXL335 through Processing.